Professional wrestling double-team maneuvers: Battering ram

 One wrestler stands behind their partner and leans forward, placing their head underneath the partner's arm in a headlock.
 The two then charge forward, ramming the head of the rear wrestler into the opponent.
 There is also a one-person version of the move used as a tag team finisher by The Bushwhackers.

 Dropkick overdrive

 One wrestler sets up an inverted overdrive (another version of a swinging neckbreaker), in which the attacking wrestler would use a knee rather than hands to perform the twist.
 In this move a wrestler would first place the knee closest to the bent-over opponent against the base of their neck while underhooking the opponent's far arm.
 The second wrestler dropkicks the opponent in the side of the head before the first wrestler falls backwards down to the mat.
 The opponent is spun over, landing the back of the head on the attacking wrestler's knee.

 Scoop powerslam, powerbomb combination

 One wrestler performs a scoop powerslam on an opponent, then the second wrestler puts the first one into a powerbomb, slamming them on the opponent.

+Shaker Heights Spike

+A unique double team innovated by the Beverly Brothers, this move sees Blake Beverly performing a pop-up against a charging opponent rebounding from the ropes from an irish whip.
+While the opponent is airborne Beau Beverly, standing off to the side from Blake, grabs the opponent's hair, if not their head, with both hands while they are horizontal and forces them downward with a kneeling facebuster.
+This move takes its name after the city of Shaker Heights, Ohio, where they were billed from at time during their run in the WWF.
+This move is extremely dangerous, as often the opponent(s) would fail to remain horizontal, pitching forwards causing them to land in a headspike (dropping themselves on top of their head) to the mat having no safe way to roll through or brace from the move even with Beau guiding them, causing numerous injuries in its wake.
+The most famous instance occurred on February 6, 1993, against wrestler Pete Christie often cited as a career-ending moment for him having suffered a severe concussion and neck injury.
+The brothers only used the move against jobbers as no one higher on the card in the WWF was willing to take the move.
+Instead, they took advantage of any and all jobbers who wanted TV time, pay, and wanting a possible spot with the WWF, all of which were unable to refuse to take the move.